 You could solve the problem with a quick reset if the circuit breaker tripped.
 The same logic applies to a tripped main breaker panel.

 Are you using the correct charger and the right port?

 Check how much power your computer is receiving.
 Ensure that you’re using the correct charger for the laptop and that it’s connected to the correct computer port.

 Most laptops have one charging port.
-But if you’re using the newer models that use USB-C, try all the USB-C ports on the computer to see which one works.
+But if you’re using the newer USB-C models, try all the USB-C ports on the computer to see which works.